pratik8400/C1M1/README.md

  * @brief < Getting along with C programming >
  *
  * < This program will play around the fundamentals of C>
+ * This program will create a simple application that performs statistical analytics of an array including minimum, maximum, mean, and median on a dataset.
+ *
  */